-- ➤ Be treated with respect and with due consideration for his or her dignity, and privacy. - Receive information on available treatment options and alternatives presented in a manner appropriate to his or her condition and ability to understand. - Participate in decisions regarding his or her health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Request and receive a copy of his or her medical records, and request that they be amended or corrected. - Ask for a provider who can communicate in his/her language.
+- ➤ Be treated with respect and with due consideration for their dignity, and privacy. - Receive information on available treatment options and alternatives presented in a manner appropriate to their condition and ability to understand. - Participate in decisions regarding their health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Request and receive a copy of their medical records, and request that they be amended or corrected. - Ask for a provider who can communicate in their language. - Whenever possible, receive mental health services at times and places that are convenient for them. - Be told what their diagnosis means and get answers to questions. - For Get a second opinion when the first assessment indicates no need for treatment.

-- Whenever possible, receive mental health services at times and places that are convenient for him/her. - ▶ Be told what his/her diagnosis means and get answers to questions. - Get a second opinion when the first assessment indicates no need for treatment. - Know the benefits, risks, and costs of treatment before giving permission for services. - File a grievance about the services received or about the way that he/she was treated. - Choose another person to represent him/her in the grievance process. - Have his/her mental health records and personal information kept private. - > Be told about program rules and changes. - File an appeal when services are denied, in part or in whole. - Have access to the client handbook and materials on how to file a grievance, appeal, and State Fair Hearing. - Receive mental health services in accordance with Title 42, Code of Federal Regulations (CFR), Sections 438.206 through 438.210, which cover requirements for availability of services, assurances of adequate capacity and services, coordination and continuity of care, coverage and authorization of services and to receive information in accordance with Title 42, CFR, Section 438.10, which describes information requirements.
+- Know the benefits, risks, and costs of treatment before giving permission for services. - File a grievance about the services received or about the way that they were treated. - > Choose another person to represent them in the grievance process. - Have their mental health records and personal information kept private. - > Be told about program rules and changes. - File an appeal when the FMCHP makes an adverse benefit determination. - Have access to the client handbook and materials on how to file a grievance, appeal, and State Fair Hearing. - Receive mental health services in accordance with Title 42, Code of Federal Regulations (CFR), Sections 438.206 through 438.210, which cover requirements for availability of services, assurances of adequate capacity and services, coordination and continuity of care, coverage and authorization of services and to receive information in accordance with Title 42, CFR, Section 438.10, which describes information requirements.